NCAR/DART/guide/advice-for-new-collaborators.rst

 Is your model appropriate for any kind of DA?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-If the model is deterministic instead of chaotic, you don't need DA.
+If your model isn't chaotic, you don't need data assimilation.
+In non-chaotic models, you can improve your predictions by running the model,
-You run the model, you look at the difference between the prediction and
+examining the difference between the prediction and the observations, inverting
-the observations, and you invert the equations inside the model to compute
+the equations inside the model to compute how different inputs would have
-what different inputs would have produced outputs closer to the observations.
+produced outputs closer to the observations.

 Chaotic models do not have a simple relationship between inputs and
 outputs.
 There are internal feedbacks and non-linear behaviors that make
 it difficult to adjust the inputs to make the outputs better match the
 observations.